 In March 2016, we entered into a license agreement with CIEMAT, CIBER, and FIISFJD, (collectively, "CIEMAT"), granting us worldwide, exclusive rights to certain patents, know-how and other intellectual property relating to LVs containing the human PKLR gene solely within the field of treating PKD.
 Under the terms of the agreement, we are obligated to use commercially reasonable efforts to (a) develop and obtain regulatory approval for one or more products or processes covered by the licensed intellectual property, introduce such products or processes into the commercial market and then make them reasonably available to the public (b) develop or commercialize at least one product or process covered by the licensed intellectual property in at least one country for at least two uninterrupted years following regulatory approval, and (c) use the licensed intellectual property in an adequate, ethical and legitimate manner.
 In exchange for the license, we are obligated to pay CIEMAT an up-front payment, royalty payments based on net sales of products or processes involving any of the licensed intellectual property, developmental and regulatory milestone payments, and sublicense revenue payments.
 We are responsible for prosecuting and maintaining the licensed patents at our expense, in cooperation with CIEMAT.
-We also have the first responsibility to enforce and defend the licensed patents against infringement and/or challenge, in cooperation with CIEMAT.
-For five years following the effective date of the license agreement, we had a right of first refusal to license any improvements to the licensed intellectual property obtained by CIEMAT at market value.
+We also have the first responsibility to enforce and defend the license agreement, we had a right of first refusal to license any improvements to the licensed intellectual property obtained by CIEMAT at market value.
 We are obligated to license (without charge) to CIEMAT for non-commercial use any improvements to the licensed intellectual property that we create.

-As consideration for the licensed rights, we paid CIEMAT an initial upfront license fee of 60.03 million (approximately 0.03 million) which was expensed as research and development ("R&D") costs.
-We are obligated to make aggregate milestone payments of up to 1.4 million (approximately 1.5 million) to CIEMAT upon the achievement of specified development and regulatory milestones.
+As consideration for the licensed rights, we paid CIEMAT an initial upfront license fee of 0.03 million (approximately 0.03 million) which was expensed as research and development ("R&D") costs.
+We are obligated to make aggregate milestone payments of up to 0.4 million (approximately 1.5 million) to CIEMAT upon the achievement of specified development and regulatory milestones.
 With respect to any commercialized products covered by the PKD license, we are obligated to pay a low to mid-single digit percentage royalty on net sales, subject to specified adjustments, by us or our sublicensees or affiliates.
-In the event that we enter into a sublicense agreement with a sublicensee, we will be obligated to pay a portion of any consideration received from such sublicensees in specified circumstances.
+In the event that we enter into a sublicense agreement with a sublicense, we will be obligated to pay a portion of any consideration received from such sublicensees in specified circumstances.